 See a Doctor

 The last remedy we have is the most boring.
 If you have a digestive problem you can’t resolve with a little extra fire, slightly smaller portions, and hefty workout, you might need professional help.
 That’s just the way these things go sometimes.
 There’s no chance that you can properly customize your lifestyle for maximum beef consumption until you properly understand how your body handles it.
 It’s like GI Joe taught us in the 80s: knowing is half the battle.

 In case it isn’t clear, the true solution to red-meat pain is to combine all of these tips.
 Control your portions.
 Take a break if your body needs it.
 Never let up on the exercise (that’s important for so many reasons).
 Let a doc look at you and see what exactly is happening.
 Learn more ways to cook your meat.
 And, of course, get better meat.
 That last one should be something you do even if your body handles steak like water.
 Not only will these tips help you survive your favorite indulgence, but they’ll also help you be healthier in general.
 So, for all of that, you’re welcome.

 That about covers it.
 Red meat can definitely hurt.
-Sometimes it’s worth the pain, but if you take the time to figure out why it doesn’t always agree with you, you might be able to craft a strategy to take the pain out of the equation.
+Sometimes it’s worth the pain, but if you take the time to figure out why it doesn’t always agree with you, you might be able to craft a strategy to take the pain out of the equation before just writing it off as a beef intolerance.
 Before we call it a day, it’s time to drop the hardest truth you’ll hear today.
 For all that we joke, your problem with well-done steak is actually you.
 If you can’t stand it, it’s probably because you don’t know how to cook a steak without burning it and turning it into jerky.
 Here are some tips to save you from yourself.
 If you still just can’t do it, then make sure you have a good bathroom plan when you indulge.